Despite reported shortfalls in military recruitment, most experts think it unlikely that the draft will be revived.

 One key to China's future lies in its people's attraction to a Confucian ideal.

-The life of a prominent Chinese sociologist reveals much about the history of Chinese reform.
+The life of prominent Chinese sociologist Fei Xiaotong reveals a great deal about the history of Chinese reform.

 Chinese nationalism is being pulled in two directions, more democratic at home but more assertive abroad.